-I am a ‘recovering’ lawyer turned editor for an independent publisher, living in Steamboat Springs with my husband, Andy, and our rescue mutt, Lucky Penny.
+I am a ‘recovering’ lawyer turned editor for an independent publisher, living in Steamboat Springs with my husband, Andy, and our rescue mutt, Talisker.
 Before moving to Steamboat, I practiced law in Chicago, New York, Latin America, and South Florida.

 I am originally from Scotland, but lived in more than a dozen countries with my family before moving to the United States for college.
 With an undergraduate degree in Spanish and French Literature, I needed to do something to pay the bills, so I did what any good liberal arts student who can write would do, I went to law school.
 I attended Northwestern University.
 After eighteen years as a corporate lawyer, I planned my escape to another professional life teaching social and personality psychology.
 More school ensued and a Ph.D. in Psychology was granted, but the great escape was not to be.
 While I have taught undergraduates part time on and off since then, I was dragged back to the law when someone persuaded me that I could use my legal and psychological powers for good which resulted in my conversion to a criminal lawyer, specializing in the representation of individuals with mental health and addiction issues in the criminal justice system.

 Thankfully, no “good” crime occurs in Steamboat, so I spend my spare time making up murder and mayhem and writing flash fiction and nonfiction.
 My first mystery novel, States of Grace, is in the hopper and I am at work on the second book in my Grace Locke series.
 To further torture myself, I have completed a first draft of a memoir in search of the answer to the question, “Why did I live in more than fifty houses before the age of eighteen?”